 Time to get serious about antibody quality

-Anyone in the research antibody business will be aware that discussions relating to antibody quality and validation have been gathering pace over the last couple of years.
-General concerns relate to antibody specificity, sensitivity and batch to batch variation which can result in wasted research time and money.
+People in the research antibody business will be aware that discussions relating to the quality and validation of antibody quality have been rising over the last couple of years.
+General concerns relate to antibody specificity, sensitivity and batch to batch variation.
+When these factors are neglected, it could result in wasted research time and money.
 A new article in Nature published in November 2015 (Antibody Anarchy: a call to order) highlights some real initiatives by the academic community to make progress in this area.
 This blog looks at some of the initiatives being planned, along with the key issues involved.

 Initiatives from the academic community

 One of the first academic journals to demand antibody validation from authors was the Journal of Comparative Neurology.
-Such a move was controversial, and the editor Clifford Saper acknowledges that some authors chose to publish elsewhere rather than meet these standards.
-Now the research community is starting to acknowledge that such steps are more than justified.
+Such a move was controversial then.
+Furthermore, the editor Clifford Saper acknowledges that some authors chose to publish elsewhere rather than meet these standards.
+However, now, the research community is starting to acknowledge that such steps are more than justified.

-An important new development is that, with effect from January, the NIH are asking researchers applying for grants to describe what steps they will take to confirm antibody authentication in their research.
-This follows a number of meetings and discussions about antibody validation by organisations such as FASEB and the Human Proteome Organisation.
+An important new development that will take effect from January is that the NIH would ask researchers applying for grants to describe what steps they will take to confirm antibody authentication in their research.
+This is followed by a number of meetings and discussions about antibody validation by organisations such as FASEB and the Human Proteome Organisation.
 In September 2016, the Global Biological Standards Institute, will also be holding a major meeting to discuss this important topic.

 The most likely outcome of all of this activity is some consensus on what techniques for antibody validation are acceptable.